lackhand/princess/genre/pregens/incarnate.md

 ... until now.

+#### Attributes

 | Danger | Intrigue | Romance | Favor |
 |--------|----------|---------|-------|
 | 0      | II       | I       | ()()() ()()() ()()() |

-Traits
+#### Traits

-: Lionhearted
+* Lionhearted
-  : You're braver than your tabbycat size (but not stronger)

-  Jellicle cat
+* Jellicle cat
-  : You're a magical cat, more intelligent than most people

-  Minister of Foreign Affairs for the Crystal Palace of Alembic : You have the soul of an ancient bureaucrat-priest
+* Minister of Foreign Affairs for the Crystal Palace of Alembic

-Secrets
+#### Secrets

-: Incarnate of Alembic
+Incarnate of Alembic
 : Now you're a cat.
   : +1d when you defy a supernatural consequence.
   : +1d when you gather information about a relic of Alembic.

 Arcane mind
 : You’re always aware of supernatural entities in your presence.
   : Take +1d whenever you gather information about the supernatural by any means.

 {:.secret}

-Keys
+#### Keys
-: 1 random relationship key
+1 random relationship key
 : ___
     : ___
     : ___

 Friendmom to Dawn
 : You feel intensely responsible for the first Knight you found.
   : Be influenced by, or protect, them.
   : Let them sink or swim on their own.

 Kills Monsters
 : Bloodthirsty and combative!
   : Face a monster greater than yourself in battle. (you can get help!)
   : Acquire a trauma in battle with a monster.
 {:.key}

-{:.dtable}